learn-co-curriculum/phase-1-functions-lab/README.md

 representing 34th St to 38th St, returns 1056 (`(38-34)*264`).
 You can assume
 that we are only calculating distance uptown/downtown, not from river to river.

+## Objectives

+1. Practice writing functions
+2. Explain calling functions from within other functions
+2. Practice basics of control flow and `return` statements

 ## Instructions

-If you run `learn` you will see the tests are currently breaking; you will need to write these functions from scratch, and test them as you go to get them working.
-It's easier to understand and solve the problem if you look through the tests, which are located in `test/indexTest.js`.
-After the word `describe`, you will see the name of the function that the test is testing, for example the first function tested is `distanceFromHqInBlocks`.
-Then, after the word `it`, you can see the specifications of the function.
-The test literally calls the function that you write in `index.js`.
-So the first test will call your declared function `distanceFromHqInBlocks` and pass through an argument of `43`.
+Run `learn` and look at the tests currently breaking.
+You will need to write these functions from scratch, and test them as you go to get them working.
+Remember to look through the tests, which are located in `test/indexTest.js`.
+It's a bit easier to think through the testing process in steps.
+1. The first describe statement, `describe('index.js', function()`, tells us the file being tested.
+Here, it's the `index.js` file.
+2. Our second describe statement, `describe('distanceFromHqInBlocks()', function()`, lets us know what the name of our function is.
+In this case, our test is expecting to find a function called `distanceFromHqInBlocks()`.
+3. Our third statement, `it('returns a distance in blocks', function()`, describes what our function is doing.
+In this case, we're going to be calculating some kind of distance.
+4. Finally, our last statement, `expect(distanceFromHqInBlocks(43)).to.equal(1)`, tells us what our test is expecting the result to be.
+There are a couple really important clues here.
+Our first one is the 43.
+That tells us that our function is expecting an argument to be passed in, so we'll need to specify some kind of variable.
+Our other clue is the 1, because that tells us what the result is.
+If we're passing in 43, we're expecting our function to calculate that it's 1 block from headquarters.
+Try reading through all of the tests first, before you write any code!
+It will help you decide how to structure your code in the cleanest and most efficient manner.

+To complete all of your work assignments, you'll need to write four functions:

 * `distanceFromHqInBlocks`: Returns the number of blocks from Scuber's headquarters to the pickup location.